spacetelescope/MASTDataDelivery/docs/doc_hlsp_k2everest.md

 In the above formula, the first part is the 2-digit campaign number, the second part is the first four digits of the EPIC (target) ID, and the last part is the final five digits of the EPIC ID.
 As an example, the observation ID "k2everest202059070-c00_lc" would lie in a subdirectory path of:

-    c00/202000000/59070/
+    v?/c00/202000000/59070/

+The "v?" is the version number, e.g., "v1" or "v2".
 The names of the FITS files are given by the following formula:

-    "hlsp_everest_k2_llc_" + TRUNC_OBS_ID + "_kepler_v1.0_lc.fits"
+    "hlsp_everest_k2_llc_" + TRUNC_OBS_ID + "_kepler_v2.0_lc.fits"

 In the above formula, TRUNC_OBS_ID is the observation ID *without* the "k2everest" or "_lc" substrings, e.g., "202059070-c00" for the observation ID "k2everest202059070-c00_lc".
-If there are ever any short cadence targets provided as part of HLSP_K2EVEREST, the files will end with "sc.fits" instead of "lc.fits".
+For short cadence targets, the files end with "sc.fits" instead of "lc.fits".

 ## Description of Data Processing